paulodowd/3Pi_IRCommBoard/README.md

 # 3Pi_IRCommBoard
-A pcb design to create infra-red communication between Pololu 3Pi+ robots.
+A pcb design to create infra-red (IR) communication between Pololu 3Pi+ robots.
+The design utilises an Arduino Pro Mini as an I2C Slave device.
+The pro mini handles all transmit and receive operations over IR.

 Software is still very sketchy early work that has passed proof-of-concept.